domagojk/scalable-arhitecture/README.md

 ```

 ### Effect components
-Similar to store components, effect components doesn't represent a view.
+Similar to store components, components for managing side-effects doesn't have a view.

 The effect component listens to `action$` observable and based on it, it defines its action stream.

-What makes it special is that this is a part of the app making side effects.

 For example, `ReadmeFetcher` is listening for `'REQUEST_README'` action,
+and when it's triggered,
-and when it triggers, a component is making an ajax request and dispatches response in `'README_FETCHED'` action:
+a component is making an ajax request and dispatches response inside of `'README_FETCHED'` action:

 ```javascript
 export default {